 - Watch for signs your Ouija session is going wrong and either make adjustments or end the session promptly.

-Using a Ouija Board the First Time Is Easy
+Using a Ouija Board Is Easy